 Costa Rica’s healthcare is top quality, particularly in San José’s private hospitals, and as a result, it is a popular medical tourism destination.
-Residents are required to subscribe to Costa Rican social security via monthly contributions, giving them access to free public healthcare.
-Many expats also take out a private insurance policy as well as use a mix of both public and private healthcare.
+Residents are required to subscribe to Costa Rican social security via monthly contributions, giving them and their spouse access to free public healthcare.
+Many expats also take out a private insurance policy and use a mix of both public and private healthcare.